suchipi/quickjs/README.md

 # Compiling

-The repo has stuff set up to compile quickjs binaries for Linux, macOS, iOS, FreeBSD, or Windows.
+The repo has stuff set up to compile quickjs binaries for:

+- Linux (amd64 and aarch64)
+  - glibc
+  - musl
+  - statically-linked
+- macOS/iOS (x86_64 and arm64)
+- Windows (x86_64)
+- FreeBSD (cross-compilation not supported; you need to compile from a FreeBSD host)
+- Cosmopolitan Libc (cross-platform `*.com` binaries).
+You need the cosmo toolchain installed for this one to work.
+- any arbitrary unix-like OS, if you set env vars for CC, CFLAGS, etc.

 QuickJS itself has no external dependencies outside this repo except pthreads, and all of the code is C99.
 As such, it shouldn't be too difficult to get it compiling on other Unix-like OSes.
-OS-specific configuration is done by way of config files found in the `meta/ninja/env` folder.

 Linux, macOS, iOS, and Windows binaries can be compiled using Docker.
 Or, you can compile binaries for just your own unix system, without using Docker.